Tropaeolum majus: Cultivation

 Tropaeolum majus cultivars are widely grown as easy annual plants, and will grow in poor, damp soil in full sun.
 The large seeds are easy to handle individually.

 As they do not tolerate heavy frost, in cooler climates they are best sown under glass in heat, and planted out after all danger of frost has passed.
 Alternatively, as they are fast-growing, they may be sown in situ after that time.

 Many flower colours are available, in the warm spectrum from cream through yellow, orange, red and maroon.
 Some have highly decorative marbling on the leaves.

 The groups Whirlybird Series and Alaska Series have gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

 All of the above-ground parts of the plants are edible.
 The flower has most often been consumed, making for an especially ornamental salad ingredient; it has a slightly peppery taste reminiscent of watercress, and is also used in stir fry.
 The flowers contain about 130 mg vitamin C per 100 g, about the same amount as is contained in parsley.
-Moreover, they contain up to 45 mg of lutein per 100 g, which is the highest amount found in any edible plant.
+Moreover, they contain up to 45 mg of lutein per 100 g.
 The unripe seed pods can be harvested and dropped into spiced vinegar to become a condiment and garnish, sometimes used in place of capers.

 Some native South Americans used the plant medicinally, apparently due to its antibiotic (including antibacterial) properties.
 Some Europeans ate it to treat urinary and genital infections.